AdrianDEChan/-bounded-buffer-problem/README.md

 # -bounded-buffer-problem
- bounded buffer problem between a producer and a consumer.
-The producer will  produce forever and the consumer will consume forever.
-The producer will put data  into the buffer and the consumer will remove data from the buffer.
-The buffer must  implement a means of ensuring that the buffer never enters an under flow

 In this assignment, you will write a Java program that implements the solution to the bounded buffer problem between a producer and a consumer.
 The producer will produce forever and the consumer will consume forever.
 The producer will put data